Compact History for AbaPerls

 label.
 (2005-12-28)

-- It's now compulsory to specify subsystem for INSERT-files and other
+- It's now compulsory to specify subsystem for INSERT

 object-less files.
 (2005-12-28).